dscape/specify/README.md

 <a name="specify"/>
 # specify

-`specify` is the simplest way i could think to do node.js testing
+`specify` is the simplest way i could think to do node.js testing.

-it works with sync code and async code all the same
+It works with sync code and async code all the same.

-please use versions `~0.6.x` for node `0.6` and `~1.0.x` for node `0.8` or superior
+Please use versions `~0.6.x` for node `0.6` and `~1.0.x` for node `0.8` or higher.

-if you don't like reading and want to see some code you can look at [nano's tests](https://github.com/dscape/nano/tree/master/tests) and learn there. also read the specify source code, its just a couple of lines of code
+If you don't like reading and want to see some code you can look at [nano's tests](https://github.com/dscape/nano/tree/master/tests) and learn there.
+Also read the `specify` source code; it's just a couple of lines of code.

 ``` js
 var specify = require('specify');